 - In a large skillet, melt the butter and add the oil.
 When the oil is hot and the butter melted, add the potatoes and pan-fry them until golden brown.
 Put the lid on and cook for 5 more minutes until they are cooked through.

-- Spread the potatoes onto a cooking sheet and bake for 10 minutes until they become crisp and crunchy.
+- Spread the potatoes onto a baking sheet, season them with salt and pepper, and bake them for 10 minutes until they become crispy and crunchy.

-- Serve potatoes with cheesy salsa, sour cream, and green onions on top.
+- Serve the potatoes with cheesy salsa, sour cream, and green onions on top.